Disability Documentation Guidelines

 Due to HIPAA regulations, DAR staff members do not have access to students’ medical records at the Health & Counseling Center (HCC).
 If there is documentation on file with the HCC that a student would like to submit to DAR for accommodation purposes, the student may sign a release of information at the HCC and request that certain medical records be sent to DAR.

-Students seeking an evaluation with an off-campus provider are encouraged to work with the Health & Counseling Center to identify a local provider who is within the student’s insurance network and is a good fit for the student.
+Students seeking a neuropsychological evaluation with an off-campus provider are encouraged to work with the Health & Counseling Center to identify a local provider who is within the student’s insurance network and is a good fit for the student.
 If the cost of an evaluation would cause a financial hardship, financial assistance may be available through the Student Life office.
 Please contact us for additional information.